Jerusalem rocked by two suspected Palestinian attacks

 Internal Security Minister Yitzhak Aharonovitch said the nearly four-week-old Gaza war had raised fears of attacks in Israeli cities.

-"From the moment fighting started in the south, we realised such an incident of a lone attacker can happen, and such tractor attacks are familiar in Jerusalem," Aharonovitch said on Channel 2 television.
+"From the moment fighting started in the south, we realized such an incident of a lone attacker can happen, and such tractor attacks are familiar in Jerusalem," Aharonovitch said on Channel 2 television.

 "(The driver's) whole family is being interrogated.
 We want to know who sent him, if he was acting alone, whether he belonged to a network - all those things are being checked," he said.